lifex: a flexible, high performance library for the numerical solution of complex finite element problems: Software description

-\item[\texttt{NonLinearSolverHandler}:] for solving non-linear problems, a family of Newton methods is provided.
-An abstract implementation requires the user to specify an \textit{assemble function}, that assembles the Jacobian matrix and the residual vector, and a \textit{solve function} that assembles the preconditioner and solves the linear system associated with each non-linear iteration; the two functions must return the norms of residual, solution and Newton increment, to be used as possible stopping criteria.
-The \textit{frozen Jacobian} (or \textit{Jacobian lagging}) approach \cite{Brown2013}, which consists of re-assembling the Jacobian only once every \(n\) time steps, can be toggled to increase the computational efficiency.
+\item[\texttt{NonLinearSolverHandler}:] For solving non-linear problems, a family of Newton methods is provided.
+An abstract implementation requires the user to specify an \textit{assemble function}, which assembles the Jacobian matrix and the residual vector, and a \textit{solve function} that assembles the preconditioner and solves the linear system associated with each non-linear iteration; the two functions must return the norms of residual, solution, and Newton increment to be used as possible stopping criteria.
+The \textit{frozen Jacobian} (or \textit{Jacobian lagging}) approach \cite{Brown2013}, which consists of reassembling the Jacobian only once every \(n\) time steps, can be toggled to increase computational efficiency.
 Two specializations for the quasi-Newton method with the Jacobian matrix approximated via finite differences \cite{Gill1972} and for the inexact Newton method \cite{Eisenstat1996} are also supplied.
-Moreover, each non-linear solution scheme can be equipped with proper acceleration strategies (static relaxation, Aitken \cite{Kuettler2008}, Anderson \cite{Walker2011} acceleration) to accelerate convergence.
-In addition to the non-linear solver handler, the user can benefit from the use of \textit{automatic differentiation} (with support to \href{https://trilinos.github.io/sacado.html}{\texttt{Sacado}} and \href{https://github.com/coin-or/ADOL-C}{\texttt{ADOL-C}} interfaces exposed by \texttt{deal.II}), demonstrated on \texttt{Tutorial04\_AD} and \texttt{Tutorial07\_AD}, which allows to compute the derivatives of often complicated functions to a very high accuracy.
+Moreover, each non-linear solution scheme can be equipped with proper acceleration strategies (static relaxation, Aitken extrapolation \cite{Kuettler2008}, and Anderson acceleration \cite{Walker2011}) to accelerate convergence.
+In addition to the non-linear solver handler, the user can benefit from the use of \textit{automatic differentiation} (with support for the \href{https://trilinos.github.io/sacado.html}{\texttt{Sacado}} and \href{https://github.com/coin-or/ADOL-C}{\texttt{ADOL-C}} interfaces exposed by \texttt{deal.II}), demonstrated on \texttt{Tutorial04\_AD} and \texttt{Tutorial07\_AD}, which enables implementing the computation of exact derivatives (up to machine precision) of complicated functions very easily. \end{description}